Soumya2754/VSD-HDP/README.md

 #### Synthesis of some special functions:

 - mult_2.v : y = 2 * a; where y is 4 bit and a is 3 bit number
+- But if you closely observe, you can obtain y by right shifting a by 1 bit
+- Likewise if you want to multiply a number by 4, you right shift 2 bits and for 8, you right shift 3 times

 ![opt1](https://user-images.githubusercontent.com/112770970/219856933-8d6e4b57-3f85-4f09-b9cf-c1c55640e13d.JPG)
 ![6](https://user-images.githubusercontent.com/112770970/219856940-bd3dff20-d47d-4409-a761-02d4034cfd5b.JPG)

 - mult_8.v : y = 9 * a; where y is 6 bit and a is 3 bit number
+- (multiplication by nine can also be written as ax8 + a and hence y is just a appended with a)

 ![opt2](https://user-images.githubusercontent.com/112770970/219857110-11a15a81-a286-4986-af93-a03f5cae29da.JPG)
 ![7](https://user-images.githubusercontent.com/112770970/219857004-f9c586ba-d3b2-4f4b-acea-63524538e85e.JPG)